 - Question queue: Question queues allow you to set a single question to rotate automatically weekly, bi-weekly, or monthly on Check-ins.
 You can also choose if you want the question to repeat.
 You can set up a single question queue to be visible company-wide, one queue per group, or one per individual.

 - Reporter: A reporter is anyone that completes a Check-in.
 If you have a Check-in to complete you will find it here: My Check-ins.
 Reporters are often the same thing as direct reports.
-The terms may be used interchangeably, depending on whether we are talking about the act of filling out a Check-in vs the relationship between a reviewer and a direct report.
+The terms may be used interchangeably, depending on whether we are talking about the act of filling out a Check-in vs the relationship between a direct manager and a direct report.

 - Review cycle: 15Five's alternative to your average performance review.
 A review cycle is what review administrators create that contains settings, questions, participants, etc. Review cycles contain all the information regarding performance results.
 Review cycles typically happen 2-4 times a year.